 Born in Underwood on 6 December 1908, Charles Bowmar Harris was a right hand batsman and right-arm medium-pace bowler.

-In August 1924 he accepted an offer the join the Trent Bridge ground staff for the following season, in which he appeared twice for the 2nd XI making a modest 13 runs in 4 innings.
+In August 1924 he accepted an offer to join the Trent Bridge ground staff for the following season, in which he appeared twice for the Second XI, making a modest 13 runs in 4 innings.
 In 1926 and 1927 however, he was a regular member of the side and performed usefully, if not spectacularly.
-Two centuries for the 2nd XI, plus 15 wickets at 15 runs each, in 1928 led to his baptism in First-Class cricket.
+Two centuries for the Seconds, plus 15 wickets at 15 runs each, in 1928 led to his baptism in First-Class cricket.

 In the Championship season of 1929, Harris made a solitary appearance but failed to score and in 1930 his efforts were entirely confined to the Second team, though he was also playing for Gainsborough Britannia in the Bassetlaw League.

 His re-introduction into the county side in 1931 was almost a carbon copy of his 1928 debut as Larwood, Sam and Arthur Staples and Voce were all injured when the County faced Yorkshire at Trent Bridge.
 Harris was awarded his county cap on 22 August 1931 and celebrated with a score of 64, his highest at that point.